William Finn: Career

 At the 2006 Elliot Norton Awards Ceremony, Finn brought his high school drama teacher, Gerry Dyer, onstage with him to present an award.
 Finn said of Dyer that he "imbued us with a ridiculous sense of our own self-worth."
 Another student of Gerald Dyer, Alison Fraser, found fame on Broadway, collaborating with Finn in the original casts of In Trousers and March of the Falsettos.

 Finn had another Broadway success with The 25th Annual Putnam County Spelling Bee, for which he wrote both music and lyrics.
 The show won two Tony Awards in 2005-one for Best Book of a Musical, and another for the Best Performance by a Featured Actor in a Musical.
 It ran Off-Broadway, then on Broadway in 2005 and toured the United States in 2006.
-The show was first workshopped and produced at Barrington Stage Company (BSC) in Pittsfield, MA, where Finn later created The Musical Theatre Lab (MTL) with BSC Artistic Director Julianne Boyd.
-The MTL is an annual summer lab where emerging musical theatre artists are supported and new musical works are created, fine-tuned and produced under the curatorship of Finn and Boyd.
+The show was first workshopped and produced at Barrington Stage Company (BSC) in Pittsfield, Massachusetts, where Finn later created The Musical Theatre Lab (MTL) with BSC Artistic Director Julianne Boyd.
+The MTL is an annual summer lab where emerging musical theatre artists are supported and new musical works are created, originally fine-tuned and produced under the curatorship of Finn and Boyd.

 Three musical revues or song suites of Finn's music have been produced: